samckittrick/portfolio-tracker/README.md

 # portfolio-tracker
-Application to track my stock portfolio
+Application to track my stock portfolio.
+Also as a python,flask,investing learning project.

 Running with Docker Compose
 `sudo docker-compose --file portfolio-tracker-compose.yml up`